Authors: Amrut Joshi, https://www.gamechangerlaw.com/

 The Reserve Bank of India (“RBI”) is tasked with: (i) administering various provisions of FEMA, FDI Policy and the FI Regulations; and (ii) regulating the inflow and outflow of foreign exchange to/from India.

 Registered Foreign Institutional Investor (“FII”), Foreign Portfolio Investors (“FPI”), and non-resident companies, trusts, and partnerships can invest in Indian companies.
-The entities to which investment can be made includes: (i) Indian companies; (ii) partnership or proprietary firms; (iii) trusts; (iv) Limited Liability Partnerships (“LLP”); (v) Start-up companies; and (vi) Securities Exchange Board of India (“SEBI”) registered investment vehicles like real estate investment trusts, infrastructure investment trusts and alternative investment funds.
+The entities to which investment can be made include: (i) Indian companies; (ii) partnership or proprietary firms; (iii) trusts; (iv) Limited Liability Partnerships (“LLP”); (v) startup companies; and (vi) Securities Exchange Board of India (“SEBI”) registered investment vehicles like real estate investment trusts, infrastructure investment trusts and alternative investment funds.

 Indian entities can receive foreign direct investment through two routes:

-(a) Automatic Route: Under this route, foreign investors can invest in permitted sectors without obtaining any prior approval from the Government of India or the Foreign Investment Promotion Board (“FIPB”).
+- Automatic Route: Under this route, foreign investors can invest in permitted sectors without obtaining any prior approval from the Government of India or the Foreign Investment Promotion Board (“FIPB”).
 The investors are allowed to invest via the automatic route only in permitted sectors and up to a sectoral cap as prescribed in the FDI Policy.

-(b) Government Route: under this route, prior Government and FIPB approval will be required to be obtained by the foreign investor before making its investment in the permitted sectors.
-Examples of sectors requiring Government approval includes: mining, defence, telecommunication, broadcasting, etc. The Government route is considered for foreign investments being made in an Indian entity wherein: (i) the Indian entity is established with foreign investments and the same is not owned or controlled by a resident entity; and (ii) when the control or ownership of an existing Indian entity which is owned or controlled by resident Indian citizens or Indian companies are being transferred to a non-resident entity through mergers, acquisitions or amalgamations etc.
+- Government Route: Under this route, prior Government and FIPB approval will be required to be obtained by the foreign investor before making its investment in the permitted sectors.
+Examples of sectors requiring Government approval include mining, defence, telecommunication, broadcasting, etc. The Government route is considered for foreign investments being made in an Indian entity wherein: (i) the Indian entity is established with foreign investments and the same is not owned or controlled by a resident entity; and (ii) when the control or ownership of an existing Indian entity which is owned or controlled by resident Indian citizens or Indian companies are being transferred to a non-resident entity through mergers, acquisitions or amalgamations etc.

 |Sector Activity||Sectoral Cap||Entry Route|